citrix-openstack/blogentries/quantum_on_xenserver.md

 OpenStack Networking working with XenServer.

-As I had no previous experiences with Quantum, I started to read the wiki, watch the videos, get some basic understanding, and right after that, I started to test the patches provided by Maru.
+As I had no previous experiences with Quantum, I started to read the wiki, watch the videos to get some basic understanding.
+Right after that, I started to test the patches provided by Maru.

 I was using devstack to setup the environment.
 Several changes had to be made in order to make it easier to test Quantum.
 Devstack was modified so that it does not connect the host networks to any physical interfaces, and we also got rid of the VLAN tagging mess.
-There are a lot more to do to make getting started with devstack on XenServer easier, and less fragile.
+There are a lot more to do to make getting started with devstack on XenServer easier.
 [A blueprint was created to record our efforts.](https://blueprints.launchpad.net/devstack/+spec/xenapi-devstack-cleanup)

 ## Single Box Installation Using Devstack

-I do not want to replicate the [wiki page, which describes how to install an all-in one OpenStack developer instance](https://wiki.openstack.org/wiki/QuantumDevstackOvsXcp).
+I do not want to duplicate the [wiki page, which describes how to install an all-in one OpenStack developer instance with Quantum](https://wiki.openstack.org/wiki/QuantumDevstackOvsXcp).
 I would like to show what the environment looks like.

 ### Deployment Architecture